 Will we still be humans?
 Yes.
 Adding memory capacity to our brain is also compatible with being a human.

 c) Upload all human experiences into the computer in a language intelligible format:

 Will we still be humans?
-Well, no. This will cause the extinction of what we presently call “the mankind”.
-Everybody will be immersed into their own digital world forever.
+Well, no. This will cause the extinction of what we presently call “mankind”.
+Everybody will be immersed in their own digital world forever.

 d) Upgrade our genes with nanotechnology: